Avatar

 Templated Numeric Point

 There is something called TIntPoint.
-Name suggests it is used as templated int.
-It is totally okay for our min-max to be numeric X-Y (because it is point).
-There are few declarations for this:
+Name suggests it is used as a templated int.
+It is totally fine for our min-max template to be numeric X-Y (it can be represented by a point).
+There are few point declarations:

 // Int points